 Runtime class

-class to include a runtime object in a task
+class to create a runtime task

 A runtime object provides an interface for interacting with the scheduling system from within a task (i.e., the parent task of this runtime).
 It enables operations such as spawning asynchronous tasks, executing tasks cooperatively, and implementing recursive parallelism.
 The runtime guarantees an implicit join at the end of its scope, so all spawned tasks will finish before the parent runtime task continues to its successors.

-tf::Executor executor(num_threads); tf::Taskflow taskflow; std::atomic<size_t> counter(0); tf::Task A = taskflow.emplace([&](tf::Runtime& rt){ // spawn 1000 asynchronous tasks from this runtime task for(size_t i=0; i<1000; i++) { rt.silent_async([&](){ counter.fetch_add(1, std::memory_order_relaxed); }); } // implicit synchronization at the end of the runtime scope }); tf::Task B = taskflow.emplace([&](){ REQUIRE(counter.load(std::memory_order_relaxed) == 1000); }); A.precede(B); executor.run(taskflow).wait();
+tf::Executor executor(num_threads); tf::Taskflow taskflow; std::atomic<size_t> counter(0); tf::Task A = taskflow.emplace([&](tf::Runtime& rt){ // spawn 1000 asynchronous tasks from this runtime task for(size_t i=0; i<1000; i++) { rt.silent_async([&](){ counter.fetch_add(1, std::memory_order_relaxed); }); } // implicit synchronization at the end of the runtime scope }); tf::Task B = taskflow.emplace([&](){ assert(counter.load(std::memory_order_relaxed) == 1000); }); A.precede(B); executor.run(taskflow).wait();

 Public functions